morulus/dron/docs/dg.md

 ## Creating modules

 The modules of Dron is a simple Npm package.
 If you need to create your own module, first - you should to create a function, which perform that you need.
-Then, put your function into the shape of Npm package and name it with prefix `dron-`;
+Then, put your function into the shape of Npm package and name it with prefix `erector-`;

 The package must containing main script.
 The script exports the native function.
 That function is a entry point to the sequence and takes command-line arguments, parsed by [minimist](https://www.npmjs.com/package/minimist).